dromzeh/dromzeh.dev/src/posts/wanderer-moe-website-breakdown.md

 ---
 title: 'wanderer.moe - Website Breakdown'
-description: 'Breaking down wanderer.moe, including how it works and using analytics to calculate how much it costs yearly and monthly to run the site.'
+description: 'Breaking down wanderer.moe and how it works, including the CDN, API, and overall site statistics'
 date: '2023-05-12'
 categories:
     - cloudflare